maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Unfortunately, the list of projects starts with the standard lego ones, and not with e.g. the most recent ones.
 You have to scroll all the way down.

+The mouse scroll wheel does work, but the scroll bar itself is too thin to easily grab with the mouse.
+Grr.

 The Lego app is very limited in using _keys_.
-The DownArrow doesn't work.
-Fortunately PageDown does work.
+The DownArrow (or UpArrow) don't work.
-So does the scroll wheel.
-The scroll bar itself is too thin to easily grab with the mouse.
+Fortunately PageDown and PageUp do work, best is probably End (or Home).
+Unfortunately, you first have to click the project list (to give it focus) and make the keys work.
 Grr.

 ## How should I name my projects?
 Most projects end up with a name like `Project 17`, because the Lego app does not ask for a name.